Kishanji0319/GroupBy-Function-in-Pandas-for-Analysis/README.md

  **->Split:** Divide the data into groups based on the values in one or more columns.

-**->Apply:**Apply a function to each group independently.
+  ->Apply:Apply a function to each group independently.
 This could be an aggregation (e.g., sum, mean), transformation, or filtering.

  **->Combine:** Combine the results into a new DataFrame.